 Symptoms of neck pain also vary widely.
 It can be as simple as experiencing difficulties when tilting or turning your head.
 You may also feel a sharp pain in one spot on your neck.
 In some cases, the symptoms may include numbness in other areas of your body such as your shoulders and arms.
 You may also struggle to lift or grip objects.

-Neck pain can be temporary but it can also be a sign of a serious issue that requires immediate medical attention.
+Pain can be temporary but it can also be a sign of a serious issue that requires immediate medical attention.
 If the pain or discomfort persists, it’s best to see a healthcare professional as soon as you can.
-This way, your neck pain can be properly diagnosed and an appropriate treatment plan can also be prepared for you.
+This way, your pain can be properly diagnosed and an appropriate treatment plan can also be prepared for you.

 Treating Neck Pain